qBraid/pyqasm/docs/index.rst

 Overview
 ---------

-PyQASM is a Python toolkit that providing advanced utilities for semantic analysis and compilation of OpenQASM 3 programs.
+PyQASM is a Python toolkit that provides advanced utilities for semantic analysis and compilation of OpenQASM 3 programs.
 Building upon the `OpenQASM 3 parser <https://github.com/openqasm/openqasm>`_, PyQASM offers additional features such as program validation and unrolling, making it a powerful tool for quantum software developers.